Rangers vs. White Sox Player Props Betting Odds

-You can see player prop bet odds for Marcus Semien, Andrew Vaughn and other players on the Texas Rangers and Chicago White Sox prior to their matchup at 8:10 PM ET on Tuesday at Guaranteed Rate Field.
+Marcus Semien and Andrew Vaughn are among the players with prop bets available when the Texas Rangers and the Chicago White Sox meet at Guaranteed Rate Field on Wednesday (at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!